-In observance of Veterans Day, all LNB offices will be closed on Monday, November 11, 2024.
-Read More.
+In observance of Christmas, all LNB offices will be close at 1:30pm on Tuesday, December 24 through Wednesday, December 25.
+Read More

 An old photo of four men in front of the bank